Thanks to Liberty Games for this great graphic.

 There are two kinds of copyright: composition and sound recording.
 Copyright is created when a musical idea is put into tangible form.
 So when you write that song down (composition) or record it (sound recording) you own the rights!
 All those rights are exclusive, meaning you, and only you can leverage your song.
 Remember that copyrights are power!
 You own the copyrights, so you have the power.
 Think about it, without your copyrights would labels or publishers have anything to sell?
 Lots of musicians have been realizing this and have figured out cool ways to leverage their copyrights.

-The Happen Ins are an Austin-based rock band that were featured in a catalog from the clothing company Free People, a corresponding video, many blog posts, and played at the catalog release party.
+The Happen Ins were an Austin-based rock band that were featured in a catalog from the clothing company Free People, a corresponding video, many blog posts, and played at the catalog release party.
 In order to grow their fan base, the Happen Ins offered a free download to Free People’s customers.
 In many cases this exposure can be far more valuable than money.

 Today’s indie musician plays the part of the artist, and the business professional, and as a result, many find themselves juggling entirely too many tasks.
 It’s great that artists today can be 100% in control of their career, the problem comes when you can no longer find enough time for what matters most – your music!

-If there’s anything you are doing that’s not bringing you closer to your goals, stop or take a closer look.
+Here’s a great strategy for indie musicians: If there’s anything you are doing that’s not bringing you closer to your goals, stop or take a closer look.
 If you’re spending hours each day on tasks that don’t have much benefit, eliminate, simplify, postpone, or delegate to your team members.
 Try to prioritize the list.
 More urgent matters and tasks that you keep putting off and putting off should have a high priority.
 AND REMEMBER, make time for your music!

 Michael Shoup is a musician and entrepreneur who turned his career around and started making profit with time management.
 After graduating college with a Bachelors degree in music, Shoup started his career as a musician and effectively gigged himself into $6,000 of high interest credit card debt.
 Time management has helped Michael Shoup become debt free.
 On top of that, he’s managed to self-fund an album, started a music marketing agency, 12SouthMusic, and created a social media app, Visualive.